 You can also combine two COUNTIF functions to achieve more.
-Below example returns the count of rows which is having 20 or 10.
+The below example returns the count of rows which is 20 or 10.

 Using another function inside COUNTIF

 It is possible to use another Calc function in the criteria of COUNTIF.
-Following example returns the values greater than the average of A1:A7 i.e. 32.7
+The following example returns the values greater than the average of A1:A7, i.e. 32.7

 Count String or Text